Are They Collaborators?

 A politician boasting of his presence and his art of manipulating a crowd, even as a face beneath him breaks down in tears?
 It took shot after shot for the man to raise his arms to their full extent and for the stone carving of a woman's head to emerge into the light.
 Those people in a trolley car?
 It took shot after shot for the trolley to reach that unsettling angle smack against the picture plane—and for the people to come out of the shadows to engage not each other, but rather the nation and the viewer.

 When the Met exhibited The Americans in 2010, it showed Robert Frank's vision of diversity and discontent as his book developed over three trips across country and eighty-three photos.
 Yet it also included several outtakes, and it stressed that he ran through well over a hundred rolls of film and thousands of frames.
-Now a gallery exhibits thirty-three contact sheets, out of an incredible eighty-one in a box set.
+And then in 2017 a gallery exhibits thirty-three contact sheets, out of an incredible eighty-one in a box set.
 It insists, too, on their completeness and Frank's complicity.
 It describes how the set grew from a Japanese man's dedication.
 He and the photographer got along just great, you see, and reached full understanding, although neither knew a word of the other's language.

 It sounds like a parody or a scam, in the interest of multiples for sale, but never mind.
 It hardly mentions the photographs themselves or Frank's working methods, but you can gain a fresh sense of them all the same.
 Maybe you imagined him waiting patiently for that decisive moment or even staging the scene, in what a museum has called "Time Management."
 Instead, you can see him choosing a subject and snapping away.
 You can feel his satisfaction in circling the frame that he wants in red—or showing his indecision with a question mark.
 Only rarely does he have to draw the circle closer, with every intent to crop the print later on to make it more decisive.